What is a Global Depositary Receipt (GDR)?

 Do GDR holders have the right to vote and participate in Globaltrans Investment PLC shareholder meetings?

-Holders of GDRs have voting rights with respect to their shares deposited with Bank of New York Mellon as depositary, as instructed by Globaltrans Investment PLC.
+Holders of GDRs have voting rights with respect to their shares deposited with Citibank, N.A. as depositary according to the procedures established by the Deposit agreement.

 How can GDR holders obtain information about Globaltrans Investment PLC shareholder meetings?

-Globaltrans notifies the Depositary about the upcoming Annual General Meeting or Extraordinary General Meeting, requests distribution and solicitation, and provides copies of the Notice of the Meeting and Agenda along with any other materials the Company would like their GDR investors to review, such as Shareholders Letter, Explanatory Notes, Financial Statement, etc. The Depositary then sets the record date, prepares the voting proxy card, and distributes proxy packages to all GDR holders listed in Bank of New York Mellon books on the record date, including European clearing houses Euroclear/Clearstream.
+Globaltrans notifies the Depositary about the upcoming Annual General Meeting or Extraordinary General Meeting, requests distribution and solicitation, and provides copies of the Notice of the Meeting and Agenda along with any other materials the Company would like their GDR investors to review, such as Shareholders Letter, Explanatory Notes, Financial Statement, etc. The Depositary then sets the record date, prepares the voting proxy card, and distributes proxy packages to all GDR holders listed in the Depositary’s books on the record date, including via European clearing houses Euroclear/Clearstream.
 Investors should receive relevant information either from Euroclear/Clearstream or through their broker dealers.

-Do GDR holders obtain shareholder meetings materials directly from The Bank of New York Mellon?
+Do GDR holders obtain shareholder meetings materials directly from Citibank?

-Only registered GDR holders (those holding their GDRs directly on the books of Bank of New York Mellon) will receive meetings materials directly from Bank of New York Mellon.
+Only registered GDR holders (those holding their GDRs directly on the books of the Depositary) will receive meetings materials directly from Citibank.
 All beneficial holders will receive materials through their brokers.